26 Storing experiments with SummarizedExperiment

 The fundamental difference between the two classes is that the rows of a RangedSummarizedExperiment object represent genomic ranges of interest instead of a DataFrame of features.
 The RangedSummarizedExperiment ranges are described by a GRanges or a GRangesList object, accessible using the rowRanges() function.

-The airway package contains an example dataset from an RNA-Seq experiment of read counts per gene for airway smooth muscles.
-These data are stored in a RangedSummarizedExperiment object which contains 8 different experimental and assays 64,102 gene transcripts.
+The airway package contains an example dataset from an RNA-seq experiment of read counts per gene for airway smooth muscle cells.
+These data are stored in a RangedSummarizedExperiment object that holds read counts for tens of thousands of gene transcripts across 8 samples (we’ll confirm the exact dimensions in a moment).

 Loading required package: airway